Nonparametric Detection of Multiple Location-Scale Change Points via Wild Binary Segmentation: Introduction

-The remainder of this paper proceeds as follows: In Section \ref{sec:single} we discuss the single change point problem where $K \in \{0,1\}$.
-Section \ref{sec:binarysegmentation} generalizes this to the multiple change point problem via binary segmentation, and explains the problems that this procedure can suffer from.
-In Section \ref{sec:wbs} we introduce our nonparametric multiple change point detection procedure using Wild Binary Segmentation, with further implementation details discussed in Sections \ref{sec:thresholds} and \ref{sec:pruning}.
-Section \ref{sec:experiments} compares its performance to several existing nonparametric change point methods.
-This includes the method proposed by \citep{padilla_optimal_2021} who also developed a nonparametric WBS scheme that differs from ours in both the choice of test statistic and the thresholding procedure.
-We show in this section that their method tends to suffer from poor performance on most datasets.
-Finally in Section \ref{sec:real} we conclude with a real data example taken from the field of stylometry where the task is to detect changes in the writing style of an author.
+The remainder of this paper proceeds as follows.
+Section~\ref{sec:single} discusses the single change point problem where $K \in \{0,1\}$.
+Section~\ref{sec:binarysegmentation} reviews binary segmentation and explains why masking can cause difficulties in multiple change point settings.
+Section~\ref{sec:wbs} introduces the proposed WBS-Lepage procedure, with threshold calibration, pruning, and theoretical properties discussed in Sections~\ref{sec:thresholds}--\ref{sec:theory}.
+Section~\ref{sec:experiments} compares its performance with existing nonparametric change point methods.
+Finally, Section~\ref{sec:real} presents an illustrative real data example from stylometry, where the aim is to detect changes in an author's writing style.